stryker-mutator/stryker-jest-runner/README.md

 ### Use the test runner

-In order to use karma as the test runner, you simply specify it in your config file: `testRunner: 'jest'`.
+In order to use Jest as the test runner, you simply specify it in your config file: `testRunner: 'jest'`.